iftekmahmud/iftekmahmud.github.io/blog/tactical-warfare-research/jamming/README.md

 - **Multi-Domain Networks:** Jammers might link across air, land, sea, and space, creating a seamless EW grid.
 The U.S. DARPA's **CONCERTO** program hints at this integration.

 Challenges loom, too.
 Russia's GPS jamming in the Baltic has disrupted civilian flights, sparking debates over collateral damage and international norms.

-## Conclusion

-Military jamming—spanning radio, radar, and GPS—shapes modern warfare by turning the EMS into a contested domain.
-From the Krasukha-4 grounding drones to the NGJ shielding fleets, its tools are as varied as its effects.
-Practical scenarios, like Ukraine's drone losses or hypothetical naval duels, show its real and potential power.
-Yet, countermeasures and ethical dilemmas ensure it's no one-sided weapon.

-For security researchers, jamming is a field of endless innovation and tension.
-As AI and autonomy take hold, its reach will grow—but so will the stakes.
-Understanding this invisible fight is key to grasping tomorrow's conflicts, where a single frequency can tip the scales.